 WOMEN LOVE DIAMONDS (1927) DIR Edmund Goulding SCR Lorna Moon (adaptation by Waldemar Young; story by Edmund Goulding) CAM Ray Binger ED Hugh Wynn CAST Pauline Starke, Owen Moore, Lionel Barrymore, Douglas Fairbanks Jr. (Jerry Croker-Kelley), Gwen Lee, Cissy Fitzgerald

 IS ZAT SO?
-(1927) DIR – PROD Alfred E. Green SCR Philip Klein (play by James Gleason, Richard Taber) CAM George Schneiderman CAST George O’Brien, Edmund Lowe, Katherine Perry, Cyril Chadwick, Doris Lloyd, Diane Ellis, Richard Maitland, Douglas Fairbanks Jr. (G. Clifton Blackburn)
+(1927) DIR – PROD Alfred E. Green SCR Philip Klein (play “Is Zat So?” by James Gleason, Richard Taber) CAM George Schneiderman CAST George O’Brien, Edmund Lowe, Katherine Perry, Cyril Chadwick, Doris Lloyd, Diane Ellis, Richard Maitland, Douglas Fairbanks Jr. (G. Clifton Blackburn)